Information Technology Security Incident

 PGY2 Critical Care Residency Program Director

-Mark is a Clinical Pharmacy Manager at Capital Health.
-He earned his BA in Biology from the Honors College at Rutgers, The State University of New Jersey in Newark, NJ and earned his Doctor of Pharmacy degree from the Appalachian College of Pharmacy in Oakwood, VA.
-Upon graduation, he completed an ASHP-accredited PGY-1 Pharmacy Residency at Inspira Medical Center Vineland in Vineland, NJ.
+Mark is the Clinical Pharmacy Manager at Capital Health.
+He earned his BA in Biology from the Honors College at Rutgers, The State University of New Jersey, Newark, NJ and earned his Doctor of Pharmacy degree from the Appalachian College of Pharmacy in Oakwood, VA.
+Upon graduation he completed an ASHP- accredited PGY-1 Pharmacy Residency at Inspira Medical Center Vineland, Vineland, NJ.
 During residency training he completed the Philadelphia College of Pharmacy Teaching and Learning Curriculum Program (PCP TLC).
 He currently serves as a preceptor for the pharmacy residency program and for students from Rutgers University.
-Mark’s areas of professional interest include critical care, emergency medicine and ambulatory care.
+Mark’s areas of professional interest include critical care, emergency medicine, and ambulatory care.

 Ken Bevenour RPh, MBA